inteiros/inteiros/README.md

 ## techs

 - **langs:** despite the github chart above, I use not only python but a lot of C++ and C# in my personal projects
-- **frameworks, engines, and libraries:** react, angular, unity, tensorflow, scikit-learn, pandas
+- **frameworks, engines, and libraries:** react, angular, unity, pytorch, tensorflow, scikit-learn, pandas

 ## currently